 Long-term care insurance (Pflegeversicherung)

 Long-term care insurance is essentially a piece of our health insurance here in Germany.
-It provides different types of care in the case of severe accidents, disabilities, etc. In the event that you needed to use your long-term care insurance, you would be covered for things like inpatient services, at-home caregivers, and nursing homes.
+It provides different types of care in the case of severe accidents, disabilities, etc. If you need to use your long-term care insurance, you would be covered for things like inpatient services, at-home caregivers, and nursing homes.

 In Germany, you also have the option of getting add-ons to your long term care insurance to make sure that you’re receiving the best possible care.
 You can compare your options online if you’d like.